Car Collector International

 The models below represent the most significant limited and special edition variants — factory-produced cars that command meaningful premiums over standard examples and warrant specific attention from serious collectors.

-3 (factory-declared final-edition run closing the ST1 programme; within a total ST1 build of 15 cars)
+3 (North American special edition distributed by Red Sea Distribution; within a total ST1 build of 15 cars)

 Distinguishing features

-Top-of-programme final-edition specification on the twin-charged 6.8-litre V8 at 1,163 bhp / 1,180 PS and 1,430 Nm / 1,055 lb-ft (electronically limited); seven-speed automated manual; RWD.
-Distinct 50S-specific bodywork detail, wheels and interior trim to mark the end of the ST1 line.
+Top-of-programme specification on the twin-charged 6.8-litre V8, GM-derived architecture extensively developed by Zenvo, at ~1,250 PS / ~1,233 bhp with ~1,500 Nm; offered with either a six-speed manual or a seven-speed automated-manual paddle-shift gearbox; RWD.
+Distinct 50S-specific bodywork detail, wheels and interior trim.
 Denmark's founding-marque hypercar in its lowest-volume and highest-specification form.

 Value premium